r4tt4/icinga1-rocketchat-notification/README.md

 # icinga1-rocketchat-notification
 Notification vie Rocket.Chat with ICINGA1.
 Inspired by https://github.com/BackIsBachus/icinga2-rocketchat-notification

-****
-Removed Link to Host/Service in Base Version.
+### Removed Link to Host/Service in Base Version.
 Maybee will add this feature later, but only for THRUK.

 ****

-****
 Installation

-To use the icinga1-rocket-chat-notification follow this little howto:
+To use the icinga1-rocket-chat-notification follow this little howto as example:

-- cd to your ICINGA1/libexec dir.
+* cd to your ICINGA1/libexec dir.
-- git clone this repo
+* git clone this repo
-- Make sure the two .sh files are executeable and you have curl installed.
+* Make sure the two .sh files are executeable and you have curl installed.
-- Insert the follwing in your ICINGA1 "notifications command definitions config":
+* Insert the follwing in your ICINGA1 "notifications command definitions config":

 ```
 # "notify-host-by-rocketchat" command definition